Business Year 9:

 - Cake Game

 At Key Stage 3 students can take a pre-option in Business & Economics.
-This term students in Year 9 will start to study the Government, Marketing Subway Challenge and Enterprise
+This term students in Year 9 will start to study Marketing, the Subway Challenge and Enterprise

 - Introduction to business and design